Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 3. Turn the heat off.
 Cover the pot completely with the lid, and let it sit for 2 minutes.
 Garnish with the onion and cilantro and serve with basmati rice, Indian bread like roti or naan, or enjoy as a soup.
 Imagine a piping hot thermos filled with this on a cold Chicago day!

-If you would like the from scratch recipe, click here, head to my slow cooker book as mentioned above, or to my book Indian For Everyone, where I share a version made with spinach on page 140.
-In the same book on page 143, check out the recipe for this dal dry - a dish that we love stuffed into Indian breads.
+Check out this recipe from scratch, and my books, The Indian Slow Cooker for the slowcooker recipe I mentioned above and Indian For Everyone, where I share a version made with spinach on page 140.
+In the same book on page 143, there's a recipe for this dal dry - a dish that we love stuffed into Indian breads.

 Leave a comment